MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-application-using-the-client-side-object-model.md

 ```

-#### Making a request
+### Make a request

 Using the actions from the previous code fragment, the application retrieves the list of projects in the specified account on the hosting site.

-- The ProjectContext is specified for the projects to list.
+1. The ProjectContext is specified for the projects to list.

    ```cs
     var projects = projContext.Projects;
    ```

-- Specify the item to retrieve.
+2. Specify the item to retrieve.

    ```cs
     projContext.Load(projects);